 Students employed through the work-study program are paid twice monthly.
 Time sheets must be submitted on the appropriate dates each month in order to receive a paycheck.
 Student's who fail to submit their time sheet by the designated date, will not receive payment until the following pay period.

 QUALITATIVE – The qualitative measure evaluates the quality of academic work using standards measureable against a norm.
 Students must maintain a cumulative GPA of at least 2.0.
 Grades of A, B, C, D, F and WF contribute toward the GPA.
 Grades of W, P, I, AU and U do not.
+With the exception of Math 0300, Math 0310 and ACMT 0100 developmental classes, all grades are included in the student's GPA.
+This includes all other developmental coursework and repeated courses.
+Math 0300, Math 0310 and ACMT 0100 are taken on a pass/fail basis and are not included in the students GPA.
+However, pass/fail grades (P/U) are counted in the quantitative measure and are considered the qualitative measure for these courses.
 All grades, including developmental coursework and repeated courses, are included in the student’s GPA.
-Transfer grades are not included in the GPA calculation
+Transfer grades are not included in the GPA calculation.

 QUANTITATIVE – The quantitative measure is the pace of completion required to make sure the student completes within maximum timeframe.
 Students must have a successful pace of completion rate that is at least sixty-seven (67%) percent of all courses attempted at VC.
 This includes both developmental and college-level coursework.
 Successful completion is measured by grades of A, B, C, D, and P. Grades of F, W, WF, U, I, and AU are counted toward the total hours attempted but not successfully completed.
 Repeated courses are included in the pace of completion calculation.
 Pace of completion is calculated by dividing the cumulative number of hours the student has successfully completed by the cumulative number of hours the student has attempted.
 At VC, for financial aid purposes, being enrolled in a course for credit beyond the official census date counts as an attempt.
 The VC Office of Financial Aid will use standard rounding rules when calculating percentages under the quantitative measurement.